carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-If you type ncbi-genome download and you get the error command-not-found
+If you type ncbi-genome download and you get the error command-not-found,
-that maybe because you are in base and not inside the ncbi-genome-download
+that could be because you are in base and not inside the ncbi-genome-download
 conda environment.
 ~~~
 (base) $ ncbi-genome-download